Best Trade Schools in Maine

 Before enrolling, compare schools based on:

-• Job placement rates - Shows how well the school connects students with employers.
+• Employment outcomes.
+(Verify with the school) Shows how well the school connects students with employers.

 Each trade has its own rules.
 Most trades follow state licensing based on the number of training hours and passing an exam.